Implement end-user recovery

 const recoveryPassword = await promptUser('Enter your recovery password')

 // 2.
-Get the encrypted recovery key from Dfns (returned during recovery init)
+Get the encrypted recovery key from the allowedRecoveryCredentials returned above

 // 3.
 Derive the encryption key from the user's password